 #5 Keep it Clean

 Spa-inspired mud baths aside, you probably wouldn’t want to wash up in a dirty bathtub.
 Cleaning your dishes in a dirty dishwasher can be just as counterproductive.
 Aside from that, keeping your unit spic-and-span can help preserve your water usage.
 A clean dishwasher can also eliminate the need for re-washing and help you get the most out of the water you use.

 When it comes to dishwasher hygiene, you should be cleaning your dishwasher at least once a month.
 Here’s how:

 - Remove large bits of food – Remember, we’ve given up the pre-rinse, which could mean we’ll have to deal with the ghosts of meals past.
 Banishing those ghosts is the first step to cleaning your dishwasher.

 - Run a cycle with only soap – While you don’t want to run your dishwasher on empty too often, this can be an easy way to give it a good clean every once in a while.
-Load up an eco friendly dishwasher pack with enzymes and surfactants that can cut down grime.
+Load up an eco-conscious dishwasher gel that can cut down grime.
 Without the dishes in the way, the soap will be able to clean the insides of the dishwasher instead.

 #6 Keep it In Good Repair